-The age-adjusted incidence of colon cancer in the counties is above the Healthy People 2020 benchmark and above the state rates.
-With the exception of Paulding County, prostate cancer incidence ranks at or above state and national statistics.
+The incidence of colon cancer in the counties is above the Healthy People 2020 benchmark and above the state rates.
+With the exception of Paulding County, prostate cancer incidence ranks at or above state and national statistics in the remaining counties.

-Breast cancer incidence is the highest in Cobb County at 123.80 per 100,000 population and above state and national incidence rates.
+Breast cancer incidence is the highest in Douglas and Cobb counties at 131.30 and 123.80 per 100,000 population respectively and above state and national incidence rates.

 - Stroke: Stroke (cerebrovascular disease) is the fourth leading cause of death in the community served (see Table 5) and a byproduct of unmanaged hypertension which can be related to physical inactivity and obesity.
-The age-adjusted death rate from stroke per 100,000 population66 in Bartow is 57.68, Paulding 44.8, Cobb 41.58, and Cherokee reports 39.72, above the Healthy People 2020 target of <33.8. - Diabetes: The percentage of adults age 20 and older with a diabetes diagnosis is 10 percent in Paulding, nine percent in Bartow and Cobb and seven percent in Cherokee.
-67 The statistics don't take into accounting the daunting number of undiagnosed diabetes (7 million) and people with prediabetes (79 million) in the United States, 68 specifically type 2, in obese children and adults, a prevalent health factors in the community served.
+The age-adjusted death rate from stroke per 100,000 population64 in Bartow is 57.68, Douglas is 50.23, Paulding 44.8, Cobb 41.58, and Cherokee reports 39.72, all above the Healthy People 2020 target of <33.8. - Diabetes: The percentage of adults age 20 and older with a diabetes diagnosis is 11 percent in Paulding, 10 percent in Douglas, nine percent in Bartow and Cobb, and seven percent in Cherokee.
+The statistics don't take into accounting the daunting number of undiagnosed diabetes (7 million) and people with prediabetes (79 million) in the United States, specifically type 2, in obese children and adults, a prevalent health factors in the community served.